 “A goal without a plan is just a wish.” – Antoine de Sainte-Exupery

-When it’s all over, it’s going to hit you like a ton of bricks: your divorce has been finalized.
-This process that has taken so much energy, surfaced so many emotions – finally, it’s done.
+When it’s all over, it’s going to hit you like a ton of bricks: Your divorce has been finalized.
+The process sapped so much energy and surfaced so many emotions.
+But finally, it’s done.

-- Download our new worksheet: We’ve just released a brand-new worksheet, Goal Setting for Life Post-Divorce.
-It helps you think through all the areas in which you could set a goal, and then helps you break down steps to achieving that goal by pinpointing your “why” – your reason for wanting the goal in the first place – as well as identifying a support network that can help you get there and small steps you can take to make meeting your goal manageable.
+Our worksheet Goal Setting for Life Post-Divorce helps you think through areas where you could set goals.
+It then helps you break down steps to achieving those goals by pinpointing your “why”—your reason for wanting the goals in the first place.
+The worksheet can help you identify a support network and small steps you can take to make meeting your goals manageable.